UniqueEl/printf/README.md

-alx team project by UmarFaruq Adam
+alx team project by UmarFaruq Adam and Imran Suleiman